wmde/wikibase-release-pipeline/docs/topics/publishing.md

 ```
 DRY_RUN=1
 ```
 This is supported by the tarball uploading and the dockerhub publishing scripts.
-The git-tagging scripts is just outputting the commands for later execution.

 After a first dry run you can issue the following to command to remove the variable.